opeyemiogungbe/CI-CD-Deploment-of-ecommerce-websit-with-jenkins/README.md

 sudo systemctl start jenkins
 sudo systemctl enable jenkins
 ```

+4. Access Jenkins:
-4. Open port 8080 in inbound rules on jenkins server to enable us access it on web browser
+Open port 8080 in inbound rules on jenkins server to enable us access it on web browser

 ![Screenshot 2023-11-08 083515](https://github.com/user-attachments/assets/b7b44a56-bd28-4e49-8e03-4d45b707a2b3)

+Open Jenkins in a web browser: http://<your-server-ip>:8080

+We are going to cat into /var/lib/jenkins/secrets/initialAdminPassword to get our password

+## Step 2: Set up Necessary Jenkins Plugins

+Once Jenkins is installed, install the following plugins:

+- Git Plugin (to integrate with GitHub).
+- Docker Pipeline Plugin (to enable Docker commands within Jenkins).
+- Pipeline Plugin (to write pipeline-as-code with Jenkinsfile).
+- GitHub Plugin (to integrate webhooks from GitHub).

+Navigate to:

+Manage Jenkins > Manage Plugins > Available and search for the required plugins.

+## Step 3: Configure Jenkins Security

+1. Create a Jenkins User to avoid using the default admin account:

+  - Go to Manage Jenkins > Manage Users > Create User.

+2. Set Global Security Settings:

+  - Manage Jenkins > Configure Global Security
+  - Enable Jenkins' own user database for security.
+  - Configure roles and permissions as needed.

+3. Add Credentials:

+- You’ll need to store credentials for GitHub, Docker Hub, and possibly other services like cloud providers.

+  Go to Manage Jenkins > Manage Credentials to add credentials such as GitHub access tokens and Docker Hub login details.